 Polystyrene may be a synthetic hydrocarbon polymer made up of the monomer referred to as styrene.
 It can either be solid or foamed form.
 You may be very familiar with the word Styrofoam (Thermocol ).
 Commonly used polystyrene is transparent, hard, and brittle.
 It is mostly used for Plastic forks, DVD cases, the housing of computers, model cars, toys, rulers, and hair combs, disposable cutlery and bowls, packing materials, and egg cartons.
 Due to various use its code as 6

-Miscellaneous Plastics are that plastic which is different from all plastic.
-It`s are polycarbonate, polylactide, acrylic, acrylonitrile butadiene, styrene, fiberglass, and nylon. plastic CDs and DVDs Baby Bottles Large water bottles with multiple-gall capacity Medical storage containers Eyeglasses Exterior lighting fixtures.
+Miscellaneous Plastics are plastic which is different from all plastic.
+It`s polycarbonate, polylactide, acrylic, acrylonitrile butadiene, styrene, fiberglass, and nylon. plastic CDs and DVDs Baby Bottles Large water bottles with multiple-gall capacity Medical storage containers Eyeglasses Exterior lighting fixtures.
 It is not very easy to interrupt down these plastics once they’re created unless they’re exposed to high temperatures.